The Kaiser, the Beast of Berlin: Synopsis

 Half-page newspaper ad for the film.
 Tells viewers to call police if people around them are doing things out of the ordinary.

-Kaiser Wilhelm II of Hohenzollern (Rupert Julian) is a vain and arrogant tyrant eager for conquest.
+Kaiser Wilhelm II of Hohenzollern is a vain and arrogant tyrant eager for conquest.
 The Kaiser is slapped by one of his captains in anger, who then commits suicide to atone for his disgrace.
 Despite having signed a peace treaty with his neighbors, the Kaiser decides to declare war on Belgium.
-When Belgium is invaded by the German army during World War I, Marcas, a mighty-muscled blacksmith (Elmo Lincoln), although wounded, is able to save his daughter from the clutches of a German soldier, whom he kills and disposes of in a burning building.
-Soon after this, the RMS Lusitania is sunk by Captain von Neigle (Nigel De Brulier), and the Kaiser gives him a medal for his action, but the captain is later driven mad with remorse at the thought of the innocent women and children he killed.
+When Belgium is invaded by the German army during World War I, Marcas, a mighty-muscled blacksmith, although wounded, is able to save his daughter from the clutches of a German soldier, whom he kills and disposes of in a burning building.
+Soon after this, the RMS Lusitania is sunk by Captain von Neigle, and the Kaiser gives him a medal for his action, but the captain is later driven mad with remorse at the thought of the innocent women and children he killed.
 After the United States declares war, the Allied generals turn the Kaiser over to Albert I of Belgium.
 Incarcerated, the Kaiser faces his jailer, Marcas the blacksmith.